orchidglobal/orchid_ddm/UPDATE.md

 - Updated Account User Profile
 - Added Golden Verification Which Only The Owner (MortCodesWeb) Has.
 It's Meant To Avoid Owner Impersonation From Verified Users
 - Regular Verification Is Now Blue
-- Added A Default Banner
+- Added a Default Banner
 - Added a Work-in-progress Change Ringtones Panel
 - Added a Work-in-progress Change Notification Sound Panel
 - Storage Bar Height Shrunk Down